yingshaoxo/auto_everything/auto_everything/yingshaoxo_python/README.md

 > A thing to mention is: **Why python is 60 times slower than c code?** Because for each variable, for example, string variable, it has more data structure than char*.
 And when we parse the python code, it takes time.

+> If you think python as a remote controller that translates python code into c actions.
+You would know that you could actually create a c_interpreter that translates c code into c actions in real time.
+But no one did this before 2025 year for unknown reason.
+If you make such an c_interpreter, you would only use gcc for once to generate a binary file, then use that binary file anywhere to run new c code without compiling again.

 ## Easy Programming Language (易语言)
 Easy Programming Language is a language similar to original VB language in windows system.
 It is chinese based, but you can use English to do the programming if you like.